eugene-serb/vue-query-router/README.md

 ```

 Step 3.
-Next step will be add route to the queries.
+Next step will be add route to the queries array.

 ```ts
   import IQueryRoute from 'vue-query-router/src/types/IQueryRoute';